April Rose Wilkens: Release campaign and post-conviction news coverage

+Legislation

 Oklahoma Domestic Abuse Survivorship Act

 In a mid-September 2022 Oklahoma House interim study brought by Representative Toni Hasenbeck, Wilkens's story was used to explain the need for new legislation that could give second look resentencing to many currently in Oklahoma prisons.
-In January 2023, Hasenbeck authored and filed HB 1639 that "would allow a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated" and offers "offers nuance in sentencing."
-At least 156 women at Mabel Bassett write "letters claiming to have experienced intimate partner violence at the time their crime was committed."
-The bill was originally called the Universal Defense Act, and the attorney general Drummond seems supportive of solutions the bill attempts to address.
+In January 2023, Hasenbeck authored and filed HB 1639 that "would allow a survivor to enter into a lesser sentencing range when evidence of abuse has been substantiated" and offered "nuance in sentencing."
+At least 156 women at Mabel Bassett wrote "letters claiming to have experienced intimate partner violence at the time their crime was committed."
+The bill was originally called the Universal Defense Act, and the attorney general Drummond seems supportive of solutions the bill attempted to address.
 Hasenbeck has said “For whatever reason women have this problem in the court system that they end up with larger prison sentences then typically the men that were producing the acts to lead to the final act."
-Colleen McCarty says that legislation is necessary becuase the parole process has not helped Wilkens and other women.
+Colleen McCarty says that legislation is necessary because the parole process has not helped Wilkens and other women.
 Wilkens has never been able to "use the evidence of her domestic abuse in her appeal for early release."

-On March 1st, 2023, the bill unanimously passed the Oklahoma House Judiciary—Criminal Committee.
+On March 1, 2023, the bill unanimously passed the Oklahoma House Judiciary—Criminal Committee.
 The Sentencing Project thanked the members for passing the bill out of committee.
 The committee members included Rande Worthen (chair), Collin Dule, John George, Jason Lowe, Stan May, Lonnie Sims, and Judd Strom.
-After the bill passed committee, Wilkens was quoted as saying on a phone interview that “So many women in prison with me here have told me just chilling stories about the abuse they’ve suffered too before coming here."

-Before and after the bill passed committee, advocates for Wilkens and other criminalized survivors visited the capitol to speak with legislators and contuct art projects.
-Though the bill passed committee, Hasenbeck did strike the title of the bill, which allows changes to be made to the language of the bill.
+After the bill passed committee, Wilkens was quoted as saying on a phone interview that “So many women in prison with me here have told me just chilling stories about the abuse they've suffered too before coming here."
+Before and after the bill passed committee, advocates for Wilkens and other criminalized survivors visited the capitol to speak with legislators and conduct art projects.
+Though the bill passed committee, Hasenbeck did strike the title of the bill, which allowed changes to be made to the language of the bill.
 A similar bill was passed in California.
+Hasenbeck noted specifically that "women can face many forms of coercion in a relationship, including everything from the loss of economic security to the threat of dissemination of non-consensual pornography."
+Dr. David McLeod of Oklahoma University wrote an op-ed in support of adding retroactivity back in, saying "I encourage Oklahoma legislators to pass HB 1639 with full retroactivity, and to limit sentences to 10 years and allow courts to rehear cases and hand down shorter sentences to people who show a significant link between the domestic violence they experienced and their crime."